KAR-NG/Dirty-Data-Challenge-/cleaning.md

-In the upcoming cleanings of this project, you may see a more complicated way to clean the data because this kind of procedures have higher transferability between datasets or projects instead of just relying on simple cleaning that only works in this project.
+In the upcoming cleanings of this project, you may see a more complicated way to clean the data because this kind of procedures have higher transferability between datasets or projects instead of just relying on simple cleaning techniques that only works in this project.
 My cleanings will be a mix of both.

 ### 4.1 Cleaning table 1